 At this point a new reader must look philological reality in the face.
 That which you know as the story of Bilbo Baggins is not the original story of The Hobbit.

+Digression.
 The foundation of the illusion of elvish art is that the index (world) of the story is independent of the story.
 Those who plant, tend, and walk in conventional indexes of Middle-earth contribute to this illusion.
 A philological index is the lens of Sauron (or Saruman) at least in that it dispells the illusion and begins from the reality that the index is made by the story – it then traces how a device of a mirror drew a new story out of the old one.

 Revision of the riddle game in the 1951 second edition of The Hobbit transformed the index to the story, vanishing the old Gollum, magic ring, and Bilbo Baggins almost without trace under the deep foundations of a new story of elvish vision and evil magic.
 And to read The Hobbit as it could only be read in 1937 is today for us almost impossible.
 It takes a great effort of will as well as imagination, and may begin only once one has accepted that cherished meanings must be left like a hat or hood in the hallway and unsuspected original meanings seen for what they are.
 Few are willing, let alone able, to follow this philological path to a view of the hidden properties of Tolkien’s art.

 Turning to the Tolkien Gateway, we discover one footprint of the ghost index (the word combination itself a candidate for mushroom status) in the idea of the canon in the meta entry: naming policy (accessed April 7, 2018):

 Canonicity – the article title should be a canonical name for the character.
 For example “Frodo Baggins” as opposed to “Bingo Baggins”.